 - Purchase an autograph book and carry it around with you for any opportunities.
 You can find autograph books on the ship, but I recommend purchasing in advance, because the stores aren’t open when you first board the ship.
 You can find them online at ShopDisney here.

 - Arrive a few minutes before the posted time for a character interaction to minimize lines.
+If you arrive at the end of the window, you risk missing the character.

 - If you have Frozen and/or Princess lovers in your family, be sure to get those gathering tickets in advance, if they are available.